Mark Billingham

 Mark Philip David Billingham (born 2 July 1961) is an English actor, comedian, novelist and television screenwriter.
 He is known for the "Tom Thorne" crime novel series.

 Early life

-Billingham was born on 2 July 1961 in Solihull, Warwickshire and grew up in Moseley, Birmingham.
-He attended the King Edward VI Camp Hill School for Boys in nearby King's Heath, and lived in that general area in his youth, until attending the nearby University of Birmingham.
+Billingham was born on 2 July 1961 in Solihull, West Midlands and grew up in Moseley, Birmingham.
+He attended King Edward VI Camp Hill School for Boys in nearby King's Heath, and lived in that general area in his youth, until attending the nearby University of Birmingham, where he graduated from the Department of Drama and Theatre Arts in 1983.

 Comedy and acting

 After graduating with a degree in drama from the Department of Drama and Theatre Arts, he helped form a socialist theatre company, Bread & Circuses, in Birmingham.
 Bread & Circuses toured with shows in schools, colleges, arts centres and the street.
 In the mid-1980s he moved to London as a "jobbing actor", taking minor roles in episodes of TV shows Dempsey and Makepeace, Juliet Bravo, Boon, and The Bill.
 After playing a variety of "bad guy roles such as a soccer hooligan, drug addict, a nasty copper, a racist copper or a bent copper", he claimed that he had become disenchanted with acting and that the emphasis was not on talent, but on looks.

 Around 1987 he decided to pursue a career in comedy, stating:"[The] one great advantage of stand-up comedy [is that] nobody gives a stuff about what you look like – as long as you're funny, and if you can do it, and people laugh, then you'll get bookings."
 Billingham cites his breaking into stand-up as a simple progression from 5-minute, unpaid "try-out" spots to 10-, 20- and 30-minute paid slots.
 Billingham has headlined at the Comedy Store, where he also appears regularly as a Master of Ceremonies.

 In 1988, he appeared in the children's comedy series News at Twelve.